Why Arkansas Law?

 The University of Arkansas is located in Fayetteville in the foothills of the Ozark Mountains.
 Fayetteville and the Northwest Arkansas region are often recognized for the visual and performing arts and entertainment scene, local food movement, outdoor recreation activities, innovative business climate and natural beauty.

-Fayetteville has been rated among the top 10 best college towns and top 100 places to live by Livability.com and among the “Best Places for Business and Careers” by Forbes.
+Fayetteville has been rated among the Top 5 Best Places to Live by U.S. News & World Report and among the top 10 best college towns and top 100 places to live by Livability.com and among the “Best Places for Business and Careers” by Forbes.

 Community and Service